 vi. require the student to suspend their studies where the Committee Panel considers that the student’s continuation of their studies is likely to pose a real risk of harm to the student themself or to others.
 In such circumstances, the Committee will determine the conditions which have to be met for the student to be permitted to resume their studies, such as (but not limited to) the Committee’s receipt of written confirmation from the Occupational Health Department and/or other suitably qualified practitioner as specified by the Panel that the student is fit to resume their studies and/or a satisfactory outcome of a risk assessment;

-vii. recommend to the Chair of the Academic Regulations and Cases Board that the student be withdrawn from the University, where the Panel considers that:
+vii. recommend to the Chair (or Deputy Chair) of the Academic Regulations and Cases Board that the student be withdrawn from the University, where the Panel considers that:

 - the student's return to study in the foreseeable future is likely to have a detrimental effect on the student's health or pose a risk of harm to the student or others; and